tbanjos/angular-codeschool/README.md

 # learning
-Learning things and storing sample code
+Repository for training and learning new stuff, store sample code.